robb-j/r0b-garden/README.md

 - maybe try WebC
 - get `tools/mastodon.js` to produce content in the desired format
-- get `tools/mastodon.js` to upload media to S3 bucket
-- better word than `media` is it plural or not?
 - parse code snippets from mastodon?
 - notes should show the `card.url`
 - clean out `_.md` files when happy with the format